CRamsan/CoreProject/petproject/README.md

-# Auraxis Control Center
+# Safe For My Pet
-This is the source code for the Auraxis Control Center
+This is the source code for the Safe For My Pet app.

 # Build Status